AKVIS LightShop can work independently as a standalone program as well as a plug-in to a photo editor.

 Navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
 To move the frame, place the cursor within it, left click the mouse, and then drag.

-button or move the slider to the right, the image scale increases.
-When you click on the
+Use the slider to scale the image in the Image Window.
+When you move the slider to the right, the image scale increases.
+When you move the slider to the left, the image scale decreases.

-You can use hot-keys to change the image scale + and Ctrl++ (⌘++ in Mac) to increase the image scaleand - and Ctrl+- (⌘+- in Mac) to reduce the scale.
+You can use hot-keys to change the image scale + and Ctrl++ (⌘++ in Mac) to increase the image scale and - and Ctrl+- (⌘+- in Mac) to reduce the scale.

 The Hints panel displays the descriptions of the parameters and buttons when you hover over them with the cursor.